GSA/fpki-guides/_truststores/02_appl_removal_solutions.md

 - Validation of digital signatures
 - Other applications that leverage the Apple certificate stores

 The root certificate is available immediately and will remain unchanged.
-Please use one of the options under [Solutions](#solutions) to mitigate negative impacts.
+Please use one of the [Solutions](#solutions) to mitigate negative impacts.
 - [Solutions](#solutions)
 - [Frequently Asked Questions](#frequently-asked-questions)